softwaresaved/software-management-plans/README.md

 ## Create HTML and PDF checklist papers

-Create HTML and PDF checklist papers for publication online or depositoing in Zenodo (for example):
+Create HTML and PDF checklist papers for publication online or depositing in Zenodo (for example):

 Run: